 Are you a Denver homeowner?

-Here we take a look at how to fix a toilet leaking at the base until you have a chance to call a Denver plumber.
-Keep reading to get the inside scoop on DIY repairs for toilet leaks that can help prevent a bathroom emergency.
+Here, we look at how to fix a toilet leaking at the base until you have a chance to call a Denver plumber.

 Common Signs That a Toilet Is Leaking